Ai Iwamura

-Ai Iwamura (岩村愛, Iwamura Ai), also known as Aiko Iwamura (岩村愛子, Iwamura Aiko) is a Japanese actress, born on March 4, 1984.
+Ai Iwamura (岩村愛, Iwamura Ai), also known as Aiko Iwamura (岩村愛子, Iwamura Aiko) is a Japanese actress.

 Iwamura is best known for her role as Mai in Battle Royale.
 She also fulfills some "stand-in" roles as Izumi Kanai, Noriko Nakagawa, Hirono Shimizu, and Haruka Tanizawa.
 Iwamura also stars as Mai in Battle Royale II: Requiem.
 She also voiced MarineAngemon in the anime Digimon Tamers.